-Preparation after Storage
+Preparation after Storage:

-- Remove the plastic bags from the mufflers.

-- Install the battery in the motorcycle and charge the battery if necessary.

-- Fill the fuel tank with fuel.

-- Check all the points listed in the Daily Checks section.

-- Lubricate the pivots, bolts, and nuts.
+- Remove the plastic bags from the mufflers. - Install the battery in the motorcycle and charge the battery if necessary. - Fill the fuel tank with fuel. - Check all the points listed in the Daily Checks section. - Lubricate the points listed in the General Lubrication section.